Certification program benefit

 It consists of 100 questions in multiple-choice format with one single best answer for each question.
 Each correct answer received one mark.
 There is no negative marking and a wrong answer received no marks.
 The exam breakdown uses a prescribed quota of questions in the different subject areas of the CCT syllabus, the weighting of which will be in accordance with the examination blueprint.
 Questions may contain text only or have a combination of text and still images or movies.

 The duration of the examination is 3 hours with no break.

 EACVI Cardiac CT Core Syllabus is available to get prepared for the examination.

 Prospectives candidates must register prior to the examination.
-There is no opportunity to register on-site or on the day of the examination.
 Refer to the registration section for further detail.

 Results of the examination will be sent to the email address registered on your 'MyESC' account.
 Results are only released following verification by the Exam Board, usually within two months of the completion of the exam.

 All examination questions go through a rigorous assessment prior to the exam.
 Questions are reviewed by a committee of Exam Board members who are senior European experts in CCT.
 They are then all reviewed again by the Exam Board Chairperson.
 The final selection of questions is scrutinised by the Exam Board once again as part of the standard-setting process prior to the examination.
 This defines the pass mark for the examination.
 Following the examination, the questions are all reviewed once more by the Exam Board to ensure that the standard setting has been accurate.
 Any questions which perform badly in terms of discrimination of candidates or those with a negative correlation to the overall results may be removed.

 Results are verified and validated by the EACVI CCT Certification committee.